dougeby/IntuneDocs/intune/certificates-symantec-configure.md

 The PKCS Certificates deployed for Intune managed devices must be chained with a Trusted Root Certificate.
 This requires you to create an Intune Trusted Certificate Profile with the root certificate obtained from the Symantec CA.

-1. Get a Trusted Root Certificate from the Symantec CA
+1. Get a Trusted Root Certificate from the Symantec CA:

     a.
 Logon to Symantec CA Admin portal.